SSEH5654 Fundamentals in Research Methods

 - Students are able to (1) acquire knowledge and understanding of the key elements of the research process; (2) acquire knowledge and understanding of integration of theory and experimentation; (3) develop skills and abilities to critically evaluate methodologies; (4) develop computer software skills to facilitate research presentations; and (5) develop analytical skills as applied to solving case studies in class.

-- Typically this unit is assessed in the following ways: (1) a group presentation; (2) a mid-semester test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) a group presentation; (2) a mid-semester test; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.